The Omlet Blog

 9. Wooden chicken coops are hard to move

 There’s a sense of finality when you set a wooden chicken coop in its place.
 Once erected, a wooden coop cannot be moved easily.
-Whether it be from rot or weight from being rained on, wooden chicken coops are not meant to be relocated.
+Whether it be from rot or weight from being rained on, wooden chicken coops are not designed to be relocated.

 Some wooden chicken coops claim to be chicken tractors (mobile chicken coops), but due to their deterioration in the elements, they become increasingly difficult to move.